ministryofjustice/wp-template/README.md

 ## Getting Started

 1. Clone this repo to your local machine.
-Since you'll be using this as a starter for your project, you'll want to delete the `.git` directory and initiate it as a new repository.
+Since you'll be using this as a starter for your project, you'll want to delete the `.git` directory.
     ```bash
     git clone git@github.com:ministryofjustice/wp-template.git .
     rm -rf .git
-    git init
     ```

 2. Create a `.env` file by copying from `.env.example`: